John-bju/SIL-translation-test/README.md

 #

 #### CROWDIN_PROJECT_ID
-1. To find the `CROWDIN_PROJECT_ID`, open the Crowdin project webpage.
+1. To find the `CROWDIN_PROJECT_ID`, open the Crowdin project webpage and open the project.
 On the right-hand side, under the "dashboard" tab, it will be listed.
 Click it to copy the token and save it.

 ![Description](README_pics/Screenshot_20260710_153219.png)